Trxy/TRX/README.md

 **Contributions and suggestions are welcome!**

-If you find any problems using TRX feel free to create an issue.
+If you find any problems using TRX or have any feature requests feel free to create an issue and/or a pull request.
-Don't forget to add a detailed description and steps to reproduce.
+In case of a problem don't forget to add a detailed description, Xcode and target version as well as steps to reproduce.

 If you'd like to ask a general question use [Stack Overflow](http://stackoverflow.com/) with tag **trx.swift**.

+### Todos

+- Mac version
+- Custom Bezier Curve easing
+- Short rotation plugin
+- Bezier path plugin

 ## License